nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to add a contact by giving name and some contact information.
 2. ConnectUS adds a new contact with given information.
 3. ConnectUS displays confirmation message.
-4. The new contact is visible in the contacts list.
+4. The new contact is visible in the contacts list.<br>
    Use case ends.

 **Extensions**

 - 1a.
 There is an error in the given information.
   - 1a1.
-ConnectUS shows an error message.
+ConnectUS shows an error message.<br>
   Use case ends.

 - 4a.
 User requests to add more information to the contact.
   - 4a1.
 ConnectUS adds the given information to the contact.
   - 4a2.
-ConnectUS displays confirmation message
+ConnectUS displays confirmation message.
   - 4a3.
-Updated contact is visible in the contacts list
+Updated contact is visible in the contacts list.<br>
   Use case ends.

 <div style="page-break-after: always"></div>